 Targeted ground-level spraying for mosquitoes will take place on Wednesday, July 26, 2023, in one area of North Richland Hills after mosquito samples tested positive for West Nile Virus.
 Spraying will begin at around 8:45 p.m.
 The city will use its alert system to notify residents via phone / text message in the area that will be sprayed.
 The area highlighted in the map below is:

 - north of Starnes / Rumfield

 - south of Shady Grove Road / city limits.

-Ground level spraying conducted by the city is done by licensed professionals using pesticide that is EPA-approved as being safe for humans and the environment.
-While the pesticide is approved by the EPA, residents who are concerned about exposure are advised to take the following precautions:
+The city utilizes targeted ground level spraying to help reduce the mosquito population in areas where a mosquito-borne virus is detected, as recommended by the Tarrant County Public Health Department.
+The spraying is done by licensed professionals using ultra-low volume pesticide that is EPA-approved as being safe for humans and the environment.
+(U.L.V.
+MOSQUITOMASTER™ 412 or ANVIL® 2 + 2 ULV).
+While the pesticide is approved by the EPA, residents who are concerned about exposure may take the following precautions:

-Avoid being outside while spraying occurs, close windows and consider keeping pets inside.
+- Avoid being outside while spraying occurs, close windows and consider keeping pets inside.

-If skin or clothes are exposed, wash them with soap and water.
+- If skin or clothes are exposed, wash them with soap and water.

-Rinse homegrown fruits and vegetables with water as a general precautionary measure.
+- Rinse homegrown fruits and vegetables with water as a general precautionary measure.

-Cover small ornamental fish ponds.
+- Cover small ornamental fish ponds.